pablodiste/data-store/README.md

 ### Disabling the Rate Limiter

-The Rate limiter is active by default, but you can disable it for debugging purposes with the code:
+The Rate limiter is active by default, but you can disable it with the code:

 ```kotlin
 StoreConfig.isRateLimiterEnabled = { // You can use a feature flag or a remote config here to return a Boolean }
 ```
+If you want to disable it for a specific call, you can set `rateLimitPolicy = FetchAlways`.

 ## Throttling